- Overview

 - The table is added to your destination schema

-- The old table name is retained in the destination schema but will not be populated with new data.
+- The old table name is retained in the destination schema but will not be populated with new data

-When a column changes from INT to BIGINT type:
+When a column data type is INT

 - OLake detects the widening type change